DennisSchenkel/sessionminds-frontend/README.md

 **Social Auth**
 Users should be able to register and login by using a social authentication feature.
 Platforms for registration could be Google, LinkedIn and GitHub.<br>

+**Email Validation**
+Users should be required to validate their email address for completing the registration

 **Needed Materials**
 Every tool should have a list of all the materials needed to facilitate a workshop with the given tool.<br>